JiayuanWen/nobara-kde-splashscreen/README.md

 <div align="center">

 A simple splashscreen for [Nobara Linux KDE](https://nobaraproject.org/).
 Nothing fancy, just something to make Nobara Linux feel more official.
 Feel free to fork to make something fancier. <br/>
-<sub>Note: This splashscreen is not uploaded to KDE Store, thus it cannot be found via settings </sub>
 </div>

+> [!IMPORTANT]
+> The main branch is been worked on for Plasma 6.
+For Plasma 5 code, see: https://github.com/JiayuanWen/nobara-kde-splashscreen/tree/plasma-5

+> [!NOTE]
+> This splashscreen is not uploaded to KDE Store, thus it cannot be found via settings

 <br/>
 <br/>